 A: No. You decide.
 The most important thing is that you feel comfortable with the words and strategies because you must come across as authentic.

 At the same time, steps 1 and 2 are designed to build trust so it will be easier to address more pressing issues later in the week.

 Q: Do I have to use the seven days?

-A: No. That said, I strongly recommend that you actually use the tools and say the words to your child, and then allow some space between the techniques so they can "settle" in the teenager.
+A: No. That said, I strongly recommend that you use the tools and say the words to your child, and then allow some space between the techniques so they can "settle" in the teenager.

 P.S.
 This book is tailored to

-1: Improve your relationship with your teenager.
+1: Improve the relationship with your teenager.

-3: Improve the child’s self-esteem and encourage positive thoughts about themselves, which is the very key to a good life.
+3: Improve the child’s self-esteem and encourage positive thoughts about themselves, which is the key to a good life.